fepegar/torchio/docs/source/transforms/augmentation.rst

 ============

 Augmentation transforms generate different results every time they are called.
-The result can be made deterministic using the :py:attr:`seed` parameter.
+The result can be made deterministic using the :attr:`seed` parameter.

 .. contents::
     :local: